 The London Underground was the first underground train system in the world.
 This is amazing.
-But it is now over 150 years old.
-It is very difficult to make such an old system look smart and new, although there have been many improvements over the years.
+But it is now over 150 years old and huge amounts of public money are spent to keep it updated.
+However, it is very difficult to make such an old system look smart and new, although there have been many improvements over the years.
 Some stations (like Waterloo) usually have over 1 million passengers a week, so cannot be shut for renovation.

 Buses are good because there is usually space for the pram/pushchair.
 Be aware they can be very busy before 09.00 and after between 15.00-18.00 when people leave schools and offices.
 At these times it is sometimes difficult to get on the bus and you will have to fold your pram/pushchair.

 The Underground can be used, but be aware most stations have steps (people will usually help you).

 Traditional London black taxis can also be good because they have lots of space inside.

 If you use a wheelchair, the buses have a special ramp so you can get on.
 There is also space for your wheelchair.
 You could also try using traditional black London taxis.

 The Underground is not so easy to use.
 Most of it is old, so even in places where there are lifts, there could be stairs as well.
 If you can’t manage stairs, look for ‘step-free access’.
 There is a map on the Transport for London website that can help you plan your journey.